dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3143: Corporate success is tied to community economic growth.
+### T3143: They generate jobs, drive innovation, and stimulate the economy.

 |Support|
 |---|